Arkapravo-Ghosh/double-it-and-give-it-to-the-next-person/README.md

 * [Ruby](src/Ruby/prog69.rb)
 * [Rust](src/Rust/prog69.rs)
 #### NOTE:
-* Always use `prog69` as the file name for programs followed by the extension
+* Always use `prog69` as the file name for programs, followed by the extension